Posted on January 24, 2018 by Rick Gonedes

 Intelligent Power Distribution Units Make Mining More Efficient

 North American Bitcoin mining typically relies on multiple, 30-amp connections.
 Running the electricity through power distribution units, or PDUs to optimizes the power currents.
-One 30-amp PDU, for instance, can keep four Bitmain Antminer S9 bitcoin mining machines running smoothly.
+One 30-amp PDU, for instance, can keep four Bitmain Antminer S9 bitcoin mining machines running smoothly, but there are cases where higher amperage is required.

 Now, is there any good reason to forgo regular PDUs and invest in intelligent PDUs?
 We think the answer is a resounding yes and here's why.